OlalKeith/cw-fe-assessment-task-1/OUTPUT.md

 - **Typography:**
   - Issue: The main heading ("Search for words, phrases and meanings") in the design features refined letter-spacing.
 The current heading appears more condensed with tighter character spacing.
   - Fix: Adjusted the letter-spacing and font properties of the heading to better match the design’s typography.
+  - Issue: The brand name is inconsistently rendered as "Wortionary" instead of "Worctionary".
+  - Fix: use "Worctionary" for consistent branding.

 - **Search Input Styling:**